rxseven/docker-playground/README.md

 > Note: for more information about **Single Container Docker** configuration, see [Elastic Beanstalk Supported Platforms](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html).

 ### Setup

-This section will demonstrate how to setup the Continuous Deployment (CD) workflow to deploy a single Docker container to AWS Elastic Beanstalk using Travis CI.

 #### Step 1/3 : Infrastructure